Blogs

 However, script tags can only make the UI interactive and dynamic; hence you always need a pixel-perfect UI in the first place to get started.

+This is where Locofy.ai can help you.
+It is a plugin for converting your design files into production ready front-end code.
+With the UI taken care of, you can now focus solely on interactivity and extending the code.
 The code generated by Locofy is production-ready and extensible and, moreover, you can add & write custom JS script for interactivity and further functionality.

 Keep your loco mode on!